Would You Try an All-Meat Diet? Everything You Need to Consider Before You Do

 Eggs for breakfast, fresh grilled fish for lunch, and a juicy steak for dinner.
 If repeating that delicious trifecta of meals daily appeals to your protein-loving sensibilities, the latest diet trend—the carnivore diet—might sound pretty good.
-But what is the carnivore diet, exactly?
+But what exactly is the carnivore diet?
 And should you try it?

-Like other popular diets of late, the carnivore diet kicks processed foods to the curb.
+Like other popular diets of late, a carnivore diet plan kicks processed foods to the curb.
 Plenty of diets—including the keto diet, low-carb plans, the Paleo diet—have taken this approach, limiting or completely cutting out processed carbohydrates and junk food.

 But the carnivore diet takes cutting out trash foods to the extreme, eliminating essentially anything other than meat and other forms of protein.
 So we asked registered dietitians for their thoughts, and researched the science behind this meaty plan.